 What is Periodontal Disease?

 Periodontal disease (or gum disease) manifests itself when plaque and tartar are allowed to build up at the gum line.
 Plaque and tartar are full of bacteria, which can then cause an infection of the gums.
 If this infection is allowed to progress, it can lead to abscesses as well as gum, bone, and eventually tooth loss.
 When the infection advances to the jaw-bone, this is known as periodontitis and can be quite serious.

 The condition of existing dental work can also affect periodontal health.
-Broken fillings, decayed teeth that trap food, ill-fitting crowns or bridges can all negatively impact gum health.
-Mercury from fillings or metal / nickel crowns can also lead to inflammation and periodontal breakdown
+Broken fillings, decayed teeth that trap food, and ill-fitting crowns or bridges can all negatively impact gum health.
+Mercury from fillings or metal / nickel crowns can also lead to inflammation and periodontal breakdown.

 What are the symptoms of Periodontal Disease?